itgalaxy/webfont-webpack-plugin/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/itgalaxy/webfont-webpack-plugin.svg)](https://greenkeeper.io)

 Webpack plugin for the [webfont](https://github.com/itgalaxy/webfont) package.
-Generating fonts from svg icons using the webpack.
+Generating web fonts from svg icons and ttf fonts using the webpack.
 Supported any style (`CSS`, `SCSS` and own) of templates.

 ## Install